-Know the Warning Signs
+- Know the Warning Signs

 Although you can't change your age or a family history of premature heart disease, you can influence many of the risk factors for heart disease.
 Eating a healthy diet and exercising regularly reduces most, including hypertension, diabetes, cholesterol, obesity and a sedentary lifestyle.
-As always, smokers are urged strongly to kick the nicotine-and-tar habit.
-Shore's Tobacco Prevention and Treatment Program is available to help.

 - Are You at Risk?

 Although nothing beats a full screening, self-assessment is often helpful.
-Take the free one-page Cardiac Risk Assessment Quiz.
+Take the free Cardiac Risk Assessment Quiz.

 Results from any assessment that indicate more than a 15-percent chance of a heart attack in the next 10 years should be addressed with your physician as soon as possible.

 You can reduce your risk of heart attack and brain attack (stroke).
 Start by becoming aware of your risk factors – the personal characteristics and habits that increase your chances of developing heart disease or stroke.
 Some of them you can’t change or control; some you can by making a few changes in your daily habits.
 The following factors may increase your risk.
 Check all boxes in the quiz that apply to you.